 Check our power outage phone guide for energy provider numbers.
 Below are the best immediate resources for you to determine the status of Centerpoint outages and weather conditions in your area.

-Centerpoint Energy Outage Map
+Centerpoint Energy Outage Map and Outage Tracker

 As the transmission and distribution utility company (TDU, or TDSP) in the Houston area, Centerpoint Energy corrects power outages, checks meters, and maintains the wires, poles and electric infrastructure.
-The company serves more than 2 million customers and has its Centerpoint Electric Outage Center provides a range of information.
+The company serves more than 2 million customers and its Centerpoint Electric Outage Center provides a range of information.

 The Centerpoint Energy Outage Tracking Map allows you to: